Understanding the Dynamics of DNNs Using Graph Modularity: Application Scenarios of Modularity

-In \cref{Locating the Redundant Layers in DNNs}, we demonstrate that our modularity can identify and locate the redundant layers.
-Now we utilize modularity to guide layer pruning.
-Specifically, we first plot the modularity curve of the original model, then we prune the layer where the curve drops or reaches a plateau, finally we train the new model (note that we focus on pruning the repeatable layers in models).
-To quantify the effectiveness of our approach, Float Points Operations (denoted as FLOPs) is used to evaluate the computational requirement.
-We adopt a package in pytorch \cite{paszke2017automatic}, which terms thop (\url{https://github.com/Lyken17/pytorch-OpCounter}), to calculate FLOPs. \cref{Tab:pruning} shows the results of layer pruning guided by modularity.
+\textbf{Practicality of layer pruning by modularity.} According to the above experimental results, we are able to conclude that modularity can be used to provide effective theoretical guidance for layer pruning.
+Here, we would like to evaluate its practicality.
+Specifically, we first plot the modularity curve of the original model, then we prune the layer where the curve drops, reaches a plateau or grows slowly, finally we finetune the new model.
+We adapt number of parameters and required Float Points Operations (denoted as FLOPs), to evaluate model size and computational requirement.
+We leverage a package in pytorch\cite{paszke2017automatic}, which terms thop\footnote[2]{https://github.com/Lyken17/pytorch-OpCounter} to calculate FLOPs and parameters. \cref{table:pruning resnet56} shows the performance of different layer pruning methods~\cite{chen2018shallowing,wang2019dbp} on ResNet56 for CIFAR.
+Compared with Chen et al, our method provides considerable better parameters and FLOPs reductions (43.00\% vs. 42.30\%, 60.30\% vs. 34.80\%), while yielding a higher accuracy (93.38\% vs. 93.29\%).
+Compared to DBP-0.5, our method shows more advantages in FLOPs reduction (60.30\% vs. 53.41\%), while maintaining a competitive accuracy (93.38\% vs. 93.39\%).

-Generally, layer pruning with the guideline of modularity can outperform the original models on both performance and acceleration ratio.
-More specifically, VGG19\_13 achieves a better accuracy (91.68\% vs. 91.60\%) and large FLOPs reduction (35.4\%) compared to VGG19 on CIFAR-10.
-ResNet152\_62 prunes 57.5\% FLOPs while it still yields 95.83\% top-1 accuracy, significantly better than the original ResNet152.
-Further, between ResNet152 and ResNet152\_62 on ImageNet50, we observe that ResNet152 advances in better accuracies, while ResNet152\_62 shows more advantages in FLOPs reduction.
-Hence, our method also works well on complex datasets.

-According to the above experimental results, we demonstrate that our modularity can provide an effective theoretical guideline for layer pruning.
-Moreover, our modularity metric can also be combined with other metrics to further optimize overparameterized models, e.g., Wang et al. \cite{wang2021accelerate} propose a framework that prunes depth, width, or resolution dimensions comprehensively to reduce the computational cost.